 |Additional papers|| |

-Papers worth a minimum of 58 points selected from the following, including at least 40 points at 500-level:
+Papers worth 58 points, including at least 40 points at 500-level selected from:

 Regulations for the Degree of Bachelor of Surveying with Honours (BSurv(Hons))